Junk Drawers –

-One of the challenging aspects of moving is what to do with all of the “junk” that you own.
-This isn’t trash, per se, but the stuff that you find strewn throughout your house once everything else is packed.
+One of the challenging aspects of moving is what to do with all of the “junk” you own.
+This isn’t trash, per se, but the stuff you find strewn throughout your house once everything else is packed.
 These items are things that would look at home in a junk drawer, things you’ve been holding onto that never found a proper home, and things that defy easy categorization.
-The following are just a few ideas on how to get your arms around clutter before moving.
+The following are a few ideas for getting your arms around clutter before moving.

 What To Do With Your Drawer Junk When Moving

 The first thing you should do when you empty out your drawers is to sort through everything and toss what you don’t need.
-Once you’ve sorted out the actual trash, you’re probably going to be left with small items that could have some use at some point in the future, like rubber bands, loose batteries and more.
+Once you’ve sorted out the actual trash, you’ll probably be left with small items that could be used at some point in the future, like rubber bands, loose batteries, and more.
 Take these items and sort them in small Ziploc bags to keep them together during the move.

 Decluttering Before You Move: The Big Picture

-Over time everyone’s home to some degree becomes a storage unit for various types of items that you’ve not gotten rid of.
-The issue is that over time most of us don’t know the magnitude of our collecting or ratting away habits until it comes time to move to a new home.
+Over time, everyone’s home, to some degree, becomes a storage unit for various types of items that you’ve not gotten rid of.
+The issue is that over time, most of us don’t know the magnitude of our collecting or ratting away habits until it comes time to move to a new home.
 It’s then that you realize you have quite the inventory buildup of a whole bunch of these things we call clutter.
-The good news is decluttering before you move is a great time to know this out.
+The excellent news is decluttering before you move is a great time to know this out.
 You certainly don’t want to spend time packing up things you no longer need or otherwise want.
 This means fewer boxes and boxes to carry, less space, and saved time.

 The key is to get started and give yourself plenty of time for the decluttering part of your moving project.
-Don’t wait until the last day then scramble around trying to make decisions on what to keep.
+Don’t wait until the last day, then scramble to decide what to keep.
 Start decluttering before your move weeks in advance.
-It’s generally a good idea to tackle the decluttering project on a room by room strategy this way you can stay organized and work in smaller chunks at a time.
+It’s generally a good idea to tackle the decluttering project on a room-by-room strategy.
+This way, you can stay organized and work in smaller chunks.

 Not everything in your junk drawers is going to be junk.
-These may be small tools, picture hangers, batteries, tape, etc. For these types of items start a household necessity box.
-These are things that you know you’ll want to have handy once you begin the moving in process so start a box, label it, and keep it with you when you move as it will contain some items that’ll you know you’ll need straightaway at your new place.
+These may be small tools, picture hangers, batteries, tape, etc. For these types of items, start a household necessity box.
+You know you’ll want to have handy once you begin the moving-in process, so start a box, label it, and keep it with you when you move, as it will contain some items that you know you’ll need straight away at your new place.

-For every room you declutter before you move, take at least three boxes into each room with you.
+For every room you declutter before you move, take at least three boxes into each room.
 One for keepers, one for trash, and one for selling or donating.
-Then sort your stuff from each room accordingly.
-Know that if you have not seen, worn, or used and item in at least a year, it probably should go in one of the former boxes.
+Then, sort your stuff from each room accordingly.
+If you have not seen, worn, or used an item in at least a year, it probably should go in one of the former boxes.

 The kitchen is a biggie simply because it is one of the most functionally used rooms in the house and tends to contain a wide variety of categories.

-Go through your fridge, pantry, and anywhere else, and get rid of all the individual little sauce packets, condiments, etc. that seemed to have been breeding in your kitchen.
-Many times you’ll find that they are expired (or nearly).
+Go through your fridge, pantry, and anywhere else, and get rid of all the individual little sauce packets, condiments, etc., that seemed to have been breeding in your kitchen.
+You’ll often find that they are expired (or nearly).

 All those kitchen tools.
-Over the years it’s easy to accumulate quite the collection of things like measuring cups, spatulas, tongs, stirring sticks, and on and on.
-Gather up all of kitchen tools and helper items and lay them out on the counter where you can categorize them.
-Then it will be much easier to see the one’s you grown accustom to using and the ones that could perhaps be donated.
-And by the way, do the same for your cookware items such as cookie sheets, muffin tins, and pots that you can’t find the matching lid, and any of those amazing items you may have bought while watching the cooking channel on TV.
+Over the years, it’s easy to accumulate quite a collection of things like measuring cups, spatulas, tongs, stirring sticks, etc. Gather all kitchen tools and helper items and lay them out on the counter where you can categorize them.
+Then, it will be much easier to see the ones you have grown accustomed to using and those that could be donated.
+And by the way, do the same for your cookware items such as cookie sheets, muffin tins, pots you can’t find the matching lid, and any of those amazing items you may have bought while watching the cooking channel on TV.

-How many recipes that you’ve torn from magazines or printed out that you now have stuffed into your cookbooks?
+How many recipes have you torn from magazines or printed out that you have stuffed into your cookbooks?
 Now might be a good time to start scanning these.
-Keeping them digitally will preserve them for essentially forever and is a good way to keep them organized.
+Keeping them digitally will preserve them essentially forever and is a good way to keep them organized.

 Games And Electronic Devices

-In today’s electronic age decluttering before you move is going to include items from this category.
+In today’s electronic age, decluttering will include items from this category before you move.
 Everything from connective cords, adapters, chargers, and so much more.
 There are probably many more than one that you’ve kept in your IT department that you either don’t know which device they went to, even if you still have that device.
-You’ll also no doubt have duplicates of many of the different connectors and cables.
+You’ll also undoubtedly have duplicates of many of the different connectors and cables.

-The bedrooms are usually always fair game when it comes to some major decluttering before you move.
-This where we all find clothes, accessories, and shoes that we’ve not worn or even touched in over a year.
+The bedrooms are always fair game regarding major decluttering before you move.
+This is where we all find clothes, accessories, and shoes we’ve not worn or touched in over a year.
 Once again, apply the one-year rule and clear out anything that falls outside that rule.

-The garage is a room that can mean and be used by a lot of different purposes depending on the individual and this makes it a primary target for your declutter before you move initiative.
+The garage is a room that can be used for many different purposes depending on the individual, making it a primary target for your declutter before you move initiative.
 For many, the garage is primarily used as a storage space.
-Your current garage should be decluttered particularly with an eye what the space is of the garage at the new home affords.
-If the garage, part, is a workshop, then you should again approach the decluttering with one-year rule.
+Your current garage should be decluttered, particularly with an eye to what the space of the garage at the new home affords.
+If the garage part is a workshop, you should again approach the decluttering with the one-year rule.

-Decluttering can be both physical and mentally tiring.
+Decluttering can be both physically and mentally tiring.
 For this reason, it’s important to take breaks and spread out your decluttering project.

-Once you start unpacking, you’ll want to organize items so that you don’t end up having random clutter again.
+Once you start unpacking, you’ll want to organize items so you don’t have random clutter again.
 Pick up some drawer dividers that allow you to separate small items.
-This way, you can have a section for receipts, coupons and notes, a section for loose batteries, rubber bands and paper clips and a section for pens, pencils and markers.
+This way, you can have a section for receipts, coupons, and notes, a section for loose batteries, rubber bands, and paper clips, and a section for pens, pencils, and markers.

 On a larger scale, junk drawers teach us how to purge what we don’t need, organize what we have, and identify our lazy habits.
-Most homes don’t look like magazine covers, because people actually live in them.
-Clutter, unwanted items, and items without a home are bound to build up, but you can come up with a system to keep everything orderly.
+Most homes don’t look like magazine covers because people actually live in them.
+Clutter, unwanted items, and items without a home are bound to build up, but you can devise a system to keep everything orderly.